-Sir Charles Mackerras returns to conducts the Scottish Chamber Orchestra in a definitive performance of five of Mozart's finest symphonies.
+Sir Charles Mackerras returns to conduct the Scottish Chamber Orchestra in a definitive performance of five of Mozart's finest symphonies.
 This recording was named a Finalist at the 2010 Gramophone Awards and was acclaimed across the media:

 Classical CD of the Week: 'Those who bought the last instalment will not want to miss this outstandingly well-engineered sequel.'
 The Sunday Times

 'Mackerras is the man, with rhythm and vigour to the fore.'
 BBC Music Magazine